History of West Africa: Bura culture

 The Bura culture was located in the Middle Niger River valley of Niger and Burkina Faso.
 More specifically, the Iron Age civilization exemplified by the Bura culture was centered in the southwestern region of modern Niger and in the southeast region of modern Burkina Faso (previously known as Upper Volta).

 Based on radio carbon dating, the Sahelian Bura-Asinda culture may have begun in the 3rd century CE and lasted until the 13th century CE.

 Named for the Bura archaeological site located near Bura in southwestern Niger, the Bura culture produced a variety of distinctive artefacts made of clay, iron, and stone.
 Along with nearby terracotta jars used in ritual sacrifice, hooked arrowheads made of iron were also found.
 Beads made of quartzite, nose rings made from brass, and bracelets made from iron or brass were found on human remains located beneath the terracotta jars.
 Within the region of the Niger River basin, the Bura culture produced the earliest terracotta equestrian statuettes.

-It is not yet known how the Bura culture is connected with other ancient African cultures and with later Islamic-influenced Sahelian kingdoms such as Ghana, early Mali, later Mali, or Songhai.
+It is unknown how the Bura culture is connected to other ancient African cultures and later Islamic-influenced Sahelian kingdoms such as Ghana, early Mali, later Mali, or Songhai.
 The terracotta urns of the Bura culture, which were used for funerary purposes, may be related to the Tondidarou megaliths.